grok/wordpress-plugin-scalable-vector-graphics/readme.txt

 == Changelog ==

+= 3.2 =
+* Created End User styles to allow for the front of the site to display SVG files properly.
+= 3.1 =
+* Fix mime-type issues.
+Changed too much too quickly.
+BAD DEVELOPER.
 = 3.0 =
 * Removed the sanitizer.
 This plugin isn't about security.
 It's about letting you use SVG files easily.
 * Added more styling to improve Media Manager, including adjustments Grid View and Listing View